 The operations or accounts department calls you and asks, ‘how did you get to this figure?’ or ‘why is this equation different to this one?’
 These conversations rarely end on a positive note because it’s almost impossible to trace the reasoning, or in the case of an error, the root cause.
 So, estimators get the blame.

 For larger projects, the potential for error here increases exponentially.
 Using excel in these scenarios involves multiple spreadsheets and countless tabs, each with their own set of complex calculations (which are likely interlinked).
 What happens when you need to change something across the board quickly?
 How do you ensure it’s done right?

 There is no one way, or step by step process, and the inevitable mistakes can be costly.

-Estimators often look for digital tools that help them manage their workload.
+Estimators often look for digital tools that help manage their workload.
 The stakes are high, time is short and getting bids out the door quickly is expected.
 Sourcing tools for each problem you’re facing may seem like a quick way to speed up the estimating process.

 - Data silos to grow, block visibility, and reduce the efficiency and effectiveness of your decision making

 - Estimating teams to waste time exporting information as spreadsheets and pulling them into their favourite ‘homemade’ calculators